Skip to Content

 Lighthouse Inn

-15 minutes south of Bar Harbor, the Lighthouse Inn is a family run restaurant with an irresistible New England exterior and a welcoming relaxed feel inside.
+15 minutes south of Bar Harbor, the Lighthouse Inn is a family run restaurant with an irresistible New England exterior and a welcoming, relaxed feel inside.
 All the food is made from scratch right down to the salad dressings.

-the white-washed new england exterior of the family-run lighthouse inn outside of bar harbor.
+The white-washed new england exterior of the family-run lighthouse inn outside of bar harbor.

 Tween Traveler asked for fettucine alfredo with chicken.
-It had tasty freshly made alfredo sauce.
-The portion was huge; perfect for an always-hungry teen-age boy, but we probably should have planned to share it with our petite tween girl.
+It had freshly made alfredo sauce.
+The portion was huge; perfect for an always-hungry teenaged boy, but we probably should have planned to share it with our petite tween girl.
 The seafood bisque was generous with the lobster, crab and other goodies.
 The Caesar salad had freshly made dressing, which really does make a difference.

 Breakfast